 The National Gardening Association has a rich history in magazine, book, and custom publishing.
 The National Gardening magazine was known for its 20 years of cutting edge, high quality gardening information and design innovation.
 NGA has worked with many book publishers to create more than 40 practical and inspirational gardening books.

-On our www.garden.org website, gardeners can access a vast and rich resource of articles, information, community features, gardening research, software tools, and all manner of gardening content to find how to grow all kinds of plants, identify and control pests and diseases, or figure out what kind of weeds are sprouting in the garden.
+On the Garden.org website, gardeners can access a vast and rich resource of articles, information, community features, gardening research, software tools, and all manner of gardening content to find how to grow all kinds of plants, identify and control pests and diseases, or figure out what kind of weeds are sprouting in the garden.

-At the center of the site is the world's largest and most complete plant database, containing over 375,000 photos of almost 700,000 plants.
+At the center of the site is our large and complete plant database, containing over 400,000 photos of almost 700,000 plants.
 This interactive feature enables NGA community members to share photos and information about the plants they are interested in, and facilitates discussion centered around those contributions.
 Detailed information, such as parentage, bloom color, hardiness, etc., is present for most plants in the database, and a powerful search engine lets visitors find plants by querying for these specific characteristics.

-Daily ideas and expert articles, and a weekly podcast are posted to the site, and a weekly email newsletter containing all the best content from the previous week, along with the best photos posted to the database, and much more, is sent out to the members every weekend.
+Daily ideas and expert articles, and an audio podcast are posted to the site, and a weekly email newsletter containing all the best content from the previous week, along with the best photos posted to the database, and much more, is sent out to the members every weekend.

 The site also features numerous web tools for gardeners, including a useful gardening planting calendar, reviews of gardening companies, and dozens of highly active forums are available for gardening inspirations and conversation.